Crassula helmsii: Distribution

-On the island of Ireland, C. helmsii has recently been recorded on waste ground in Ireland at Howth Head, County Dublin, and at a number of sites in Northern Ireland.
+In Ireland, C. helmsii has been recorded on waste ground in Ireland at Howth Head, County Dublin, and at a number of sites in Northern Ireland.

 Ecological aspects

 The plant grows on the muddy margins of ponds where it forms carpets with 100% cover, semi-submerged in deeper water, or totally submerged with elongated stems.
 It does not die back in winter.
 It has been reported to be very tolerant to copper toxicity and to be a hyperaccumulator of copper.

 Cultivation

 C. helmsii is able to grow fully submerged in a cool-water aquarium or as a submersed or marginal plant in a pond.
 Once established it can grow vigorously and may need to be trimmed back.
 Schedule 9 of the UK Wildlife and Countryside Act 1981 lists this plant as one that must not be caused to grow in the wild.